-For different matrix sizes on Figure 6a, all the proposed optimizations increase the power
+For different matrix sizes on Figure 6a, all the proposed optimizations increase the power efficiency.
+The increase in power efficiency for the LU factorization varies between 1.68X and 4.87X with respect to a highly optimized version that targets performance (Our baseline that uses Dynamic Repartitioning).
+The major returns of the techniques proposed are reached with small matrices.
+The

-(a) Power Eff. vs. Matrix Size for TU = 156

-(b) Power Eff. vs. TUs for Matrix Size 840×840
+- (a) Power Eff. vs. Matrix Size for TU = 156 - (b) Power Eff. vs. TUs for Matrix Size 840×840 optimization with the higher impact is the Dynamic Task Scheduling: between 1.2X and 3.5X to the power efficiency.